 Randeep Hooda (Sarabjit) despite a lesser role, is the strength of this film.
 And the reason you should watch it, if at all.
 His transformation is shocking.
 The scene where he lets out his years of anguish and frustration in the solitary confinement before his sister is one of the finest in the film.
 Richa, a brilliant actor, is wasted in the film.

-The biggest problem with Sarbjit is the language.
+A big problem with Sarbjit is the language.
 It constantly came in the way.
-Half hindi, half Punjabi accent takes the punch off the dialogues.
+Half-hindi, half-punjabi accent takes the punch off the dialogues.
 It should have stuck to one of the two.

 The film leaves you with anger, grief and empathy but Sarbjit could have been so much more with a better actor at the helm.

 Have something to share with our readers?
 Thoughts on a film you saw recently; an obscure piece of film trivia; or a film you just finished watching and can’t seem to get out of your head?
 Head over to our Submit section for details and shoot us a mail at [email protected]